gammalib/gammalib/doc/source/user_manual/introduction.rst

 -  **Interfaces**

-   are implemented for reading and writing of FITS files (fits) and XML files (xml).
+   are implemented for reading and writing of FITS files (fits), XML files (xml), Xspec data (xspec) and Virtual Observatory interoperability (vo).

 .. _fig_structure: